failmap/failmap/docs/source/topics/usage/faq_end_users.md

 The website Cipher List also shows a lot of config defaults for many services: https://cipherli.st/

-## Since when did failmap start to annoy people?
+## Since when did Web Security Map start to annoy people?

 March 2016 the first beta was written in PHP in a single days, for the "in het hoofd van de hacker" conference.

-## Can i run my own failmap?
+## Can i run my own Web Security Map?

-Yes, the source of failmap is open and can be used non-commercially.
+Yes, the source of Web Security Map is open and can be used non-commercially.